vyom-kavishwar/vyom-kavishwar.github.io/_posts/2019-10-25-transformers.markdown

 <img src="/assets/nlp/transformers_electric/Figure_9a.jpg" />

 Transformer networks "transform" the input embedding for each token/part of the input (for stacked layers) into three parts - *queries*, *keys* and *values*.
-The queries, keys and values are all generated from each token, which allows the Transformer to perform *self-attention* (where the outputs are based on attending to different parts of itself); the queries and keys model the interaction between different parts of the inputs, while the values are generated by keeping in mind what information might be useful for the output (or for upstream layers).
+The queries, keys and values are all generated from each token, which allows the Transformer to perform *self-attention* (where the outputs are based on attending to different parts of itself).

+* The queries and keys model the interaction between different parts of the inputs

+* The values are generated by keeping in mind what information might be useful for the output (or for upstream layers), and are what we modify/blend via query-key dot products.

 <img src="/assets/nlp/transformers_electric/Figure_9b.jpg" />